youyanggu/covid19_projections/about.md

 ## Vaccination projections model - Dec 2020 to Mar 2021

 With the availability of the COVID-19 vaccine starting in December 2020, we present our vaccination projections and the path to normality in the US.
-See our [Path to Normality](/path-to-herd-immunity) page for a detailed description of this model.
+This model factors in protective immunity against COVID-19 from two sources: vaccination and natural infection.
+See our [Path to Normality](/path-to-herd-immunity) page for the output and a detailed description of this model.

 ## Infection estimates model - Nov 2020 to Mar 2021